Intentional Tort: Meaning And Examples (June 2025)

 Benefits and Drawbacks Compared to Negligence

 A benefit of intentional torts is that you are not required to prove your losses.
 A jury can presume that you suffered damage from the intentional wrong and award a fair sum based on the testimony explaining how your injuries affected you.
+For example, in cases involving intentional transmission of a sexually transmitted disease (STD), courts recognize the deliberate nature of the act and may award damages for both physical harm and emotional distress.

 A drawback of intentional torts is that insurance companies of all sizes usually deny coverage for intentional acts.
 Thus, if you assert another driver deliberately injured you in a road rage incident, their auto insurance company will probably deny your claim, arguing that its policy only covers negligence.